GameDevHQ-Official/RPG-Fishing-System/README.md

 ### 2. Define Fishing Table

-- Create a static 2D array to store fish item IDs and names.
+- Create two static arrays: one for fish item IDs and one for fish names.

 ### 3. Implement Fishing Function